Kurento/kurento/README.md

 https://example.com/index.html?ws_uri=wss://example.org/kurento
 ```

-All the demos accept the parameters:
+All demos accept following parameters:

 * *ws_uri*: the WebSocket Kurento MediaServer endpoint.
 By default it connects
   to a Kurento MediaServer instance listening on the port 8433 on the same